 What are Wilderness Areas?

 Wilderness Areas might be FMC’s biggest success in our 90 year history.
-Wilderness Area is a legal classification of land that is preserved in a state entirely free of any influence of human kind.
+Wilderness Area is a legal classification for land that is preserved in a state as close as possible to its original natural state.

 In a Wilderness Area, you can travel for days with no huts or tracks, having to rely entirely on yourself and what you bring.
 They are protected from helicopter landings and any other form of motorized access, cannot have roads built through them, no livestock are allowed to graze on them and they cannot be mined.
 Each must take at least a day to reach on foot, no less than two days to cross and generally be at least 20,000 hectares in size.
 In a rapidly developing world, they are enclaves of the true natural environment.
 Internationally, wilderness is rare, and in New Zealand amounts to roughly 3% of our land area.